Groundhog Day in the Financial Industry: Why the Retirement Crisis Is Now Permanent

 So there seems to be a disconnect between the firm’s concern for reducing the retirement stress of the American workforce, as indicated in its survey, and what the company does in its efforts to influence policy and legislation in Washington.
 Of course, Hancock is just an example of this disconnect.

 But, if you multiply this by 75 or 100 times to capture the largest investment, insurance and banking firms in the nation, we can see that significant dollars are spent on lobbying.
-For example, the Financial Services Roundtable, just one of a few major industry lobbying groups, spent $5.04 million on lobbying in 2017, yet the same financial retirement issues that appeared over the past few decades have not been addressed in an effective way by the same firms that conduct these surveys to find a solution.
+For example, the Financial Services Roundtable, (part of the Bank Policy Institute), one of many major industry lobbying groups, spent $5.04 million lobbying in 2017.
+Despite the lobbying money spent, the same financial retirement issues that appeared over past decades have not been addressed by the same firms that conduct these surveys to find a solution.

 Instead, the financial services industry loves describing the retirement insecurity problem, but does little to solve it.
 They conduct great surveys, but nothing changes.